 A driver shall not follow another vehicle more closely than is reasonable and prudent.
 Factors to consider are the visibility, the speed and location of the vehicles, the amount of traffic, and the condition of the highway.
-Wis.
-Stat. § 346.14(1) (2013); Wis JI-Civil 1112.
+This does not apply to an operator of a vehicle in a platoon.
+See Wis.
+Stat. § 346.14(1) (2018); and Wis JI-Civil 1112.